loomnetwork/loomchain/README.md

   echo $GOPATH
   ```

-  If th `GOPATH` environment variable is defined, the output should look like this:
+  If the `GOPATH` environment variable is defined, the output should look like this:

   ```shell
   /Users/andrei/go